 The black finish of the piece will leave you amused.
 A gazing upon it feels as though you are watching the myriad of bars and acoustic cafes.

 The El Cajon is greatly pimped-up.
 This is the feature that makes it stand pit.

-On the outside, it looks like any acoustic Cajon.
+On the outside, it looks like any acoustic Cajon sounds.
 However, a more in-depth look reveals a highly playable instrument fully loaded with various electronic sounds.
-You will get ranges from diverse percussion, sounds effects, and Cajon samples.
+You will get ranges from diverse percussion, electronic sounds effects, and Cajon samples.

 Its built is simple.
 It is an original rectangular box from MDF.
 It comes with a contrast tapa matching with Sapele veneer.

 Pretty conventional, right?
 Well, try getting inside, and you will discover hidden sensors just like any you will find in Roland e-drums.